 For example, if you’re running Google Ads, the Conversion Optimizer tool can help test variations in a group of text ads.
 According to Instapage, this works best when you change only one variable within a group, such as the headline.

-4. Optimize the post-click experience
+4. Optimize the post-click landing page

 Agencies practicing post-click optimization design personalized landing pages that match the messaging of client PPC ads.
 Without it, you could be sabotaging your efforts to generate results for your client.
 Consider the following examples:

-Example: Neglecting the post-click experience
+Example: Neglecting the post-click landing page

 Suppose you wanted to buy a health-tracking accessory.
 You search for “fitness bracelet” and come across this ad: